will62794/endive/README_supp.md

 - Python 3 with pip installed
 - Install Python dependencies with `python3 -m pip install -r requirements.txt`

-This paackage contains binaries for both the TLC and Apalache model checker, so you will not need to install these.
+This repository also contains binaries for both the TLC and Apalache model checker, so you will not need to install these separately.

 ## Viewing the Proof Graphs